As requested long ago, here is a summary of the story of Katie’s adoption~

 The contents appeared to be a watered-down flour gravy with other ingredients occasionally added to it.
 We were to find out later that many of the deaths were caused by this inhumane feeding method–the children’s bottles were propped, and they aspirated fluid and died by asphyxiation, alone in their beds.

 Our attorney had been facilitating special needs adoption for many years.
 She immediately saw the huge contrast between the Pleven baby house and so many others she had worked with.
 She had met many directors who deeply cared about the children under their care and did their very best to stretch limited resources and make the caregivers do their job right.
 In Bulgaria, orphanage directors must be either pediatricians or family practice physicians.
 The Pleven orphanage was like an adult mental institution, our attorney told me.
-The director was the coldest and most detached director she had ever met, and refused to meet our eyes.
+The director was the coldest and most detached director she had ever met, and she refused to meet our eyes.

 That same day, our attorney called an international human rights organization to report the orphanage, and they promised to investigate.
 I continued to blog under our attorney’s oversight, and unbeknownst to me, God used that to quickly spread the word far and wide about what was happening.
 Thousands of people began to pray, and God began moving hearts to want to adopt the other children there who were also in poor condition.